 Regional economic growth in Belgium

-Following the virtual disappearance between 2000 and 2008 of the differences in economic growth rates between the three regions in Belgium, Flanders regained its post-war systematic growth advantage over Wallonia and Brussels after 2008.
-In the period from the financial crisis to the pandemic crisis, between 2008 and 2020, real gross regional product in Flanders increased by an average of 0.96% per year, compared to 0.75% per year in Wallonia and barely 0.21% per year in Brussels.
-In 2020, the latest available figure recently published by the National Accounts Institute (NAI), the pandemic caused economic activity to contract more in Wallonia (-5.8%) than in Flanders (-5.1%) and Brussels (-5.2%).
-For 2021, we still lack hard GDP figures on the strength of the economic recovery in the three regions from the Covid-19 trough.
-In this research report, we try to shed some light on this, after first briefly explaining the relative growth course in the years before Covid-19 and in 2020.
-In order to estimate the relative strength of the growth recovery in 2021, we use regional business cycle and labour market indicators, which are available for 2021 (on a monthly basis).
+After Belgium's regional growth differentials became very small between 2000 and 2008, the post-war systematic growth lead of Flanders versus Wallonia and Brussels re-emerged after 2008.
+Between 2008 and 2021, the period from the financial crisis to the post-pandemic recovery, real gross regional product grew at an average annual rate of 1.4% in Flanders, compared to 1.1% and 0.6% per year in Wallonia and Brussels, respectively.
+In 2021, the latest available figure published by the Institute for National Accounts (INA) earlier this year, the economic recovery from the corona trough was stronger in Flanders (+6.2%) than in Wallonia (+4.4%) and Brussels (+5.7%).
+For 2022, we still lack hard figures on the extent to which economic growth (which was at 3.1% for Belgium as a whole) differed between the three regions.
+In this research report, we try to shed some light on this, after first briefly explaining the relative regional growth trends in the years before 2022.
+To estimate the regions' relative growth in 2022, we rely on regional business cycle and labour market indicators that are available for 2022 on a monthly basis.

-At the end of January, the National Accounts Institute (NAI) published new figures on the Regional Accounts in Belgium.
-These provide a picture of how the three Belgian regions - Flanders, Wallonia and Brussels - have performed relative to each other in terms of economic growth, or the growth of their 'real gross regional product'.
-These regional growth figures are only available on an annual basis (so no quarterly figures) and lag behind the publication of the national GDP figures.
-For Belgium as a whole, we now know that, with real GDP growth of 6.1% in 2021, the economy recovered strongly from the Covid-19 recession (-5.7%) of 2020.
-For the three regions, the figures only run as far as 2020 and it is as yet unclear with what force economic activity climbed out of the Covid trough.
+At the end of January, the Institute for National Accounts (INA) published new figures on the Regional Accounts in Belgium.
+These provide a picture of how the three Belgian regions (Flanders, Wallonia and Brussels) have performed relative to each other in recent years in terms of economic growth, or the growth of their 'real gross regional product'.1 These regional growth figures are only available on an annual basis (so no quarterly figures) and lag behind the publication of the national GDP figures.
+Meanwhile, for Belgium as a whole, we know that - at least if the preliminary flash estimate for fourth-quarter growth is confirmed - real GDP grew by 3.1% in 2022.
+For the three regions, the historical figures run as far as 2021 and it is not clear for now to what extent economic activity grew differently in 2022.

-However, based on the already known national growth rate and a series of regionally available business cycle and labour market indicators for 2021, we can attempt to make a rough estimate of regional growth last year.
-In order to place our estimated regional economic performance in 2021 in a somewhat broader perspective, we first discuss in section 2 of this research report the historical relative growth course of Flanders, Wallonia and Brussels in the years prior to the Covid-19 crisis and in 2020.
-The NAI provides the regional growth figures for the period 2003-2020 according to the ESA 2010 standard (European System of Accounts).
-As was the case with previous publications of the data, the latest publication by the NAI partially revised the historical growth rates relating to this period.
-The older growth figures before 2003, which we show in some figures and which are based on previous systems of accounts, come from the database of KBC Economics.
-In section 3 of the report, we discuss the course of the available regional business cycle and labour market indicators in 2021.
-This analysis allows us, in section 4, to make a first (very rough) estimate of how strong the growth recovery has been in the three regions in 2021.
+However, based on the already known national growth rate and regionally available business cycle and labour market indicators for 2022, we can try to make a rough estimate of regional growth last year.
+To put our estimated regional economic performance in 2022 in a somewhat broader perspective, we first highlight in section 2 of this research report the historical relative growth trajectory of Flanders, Wallonia and Brussels in the years before 2022.
+The INA provides the regional growth rates for the period 2003-2021 according to the ESA 2010 standard (European System of Accounts).
+As was the case for previous publications of the data, the latest publication by the INA partially revised the historical growth rates relating to this period.
+The older growth figures before 2003, which we show in some figures and which are based on previous accounts systems, come from KBC Economics' database.
+In section 3 of the report, we discuss the development of available regional business cycle and labour market indicators in 2022.
+That analysis allows us, in section 4, to make a first (very rough) estimate of how strong growth has been in the three regions in 2022

 Flanders regains growth lead...